 3. Electives (7 courses, 21 credit hours):

-- No more than two may be lower-division courses (100 or 200-level) and at least two must be 400-level courses.
+- No more than two may be lower-division courses (100 or 200-level) or non-literature Engl courses

 - At least one of the elective courses must be a writers-of-color course: